NXT TakeOver: Rival

-NXT TakeOver: Rival was the fourth NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on February 11, 2015, at NXT's home arena, Full Sail University in Winter Park, Florida.
+NXT TakeOver: Rival was a 2015 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the fourth NXT TakeOver event and took place on Saturday, February 11, 2015, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+The event aired exclusively on the WWE Network.

-The main event of the show saw Sami Zayn defend the NXT Championship against former friend Kevin Owens in a match that played off their shared history prior to signing with WWE.
-Also on the show, Charlotte defended the NXT Women's Championship against Sasha Banks, Becky Lynch, and Bayley in a fatal four-way match, and Blake and Murphy defended the NXT Tag Team Championship against former champions The Lucha Dragons (Kalisto and Sin Cara) in their rematch.
+The main event of the show saw Kevin Owens defeat Sami Zayn via referee stoppage to win the NXT Championship in a match that played off their shared history prior to signing with WWE.
+Also on the show, Sasha Banks defeated Becky Lynch, Bayley, and defending champion Charlotte in a fatal four-way match to win the NXT Women's Championship, and Blake and Murphy retained the NXT Tag Team Championship against former champions The Lucha Dragons (Kalisto and Sin Cara) in their rematch.
 The show also featured the finals of a tournament to determine the number one contender to the NXT Championship, as well as two other matches.

 Production

 Background

+The fourth NXT TakeOver event was held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Rival was scheduled as the fourth NXT TakeOver event and took place on February 11, 2015, at NXT's home arena, Full Sail University in Winter Park, Florida.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental territory, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Rival was scheduled as the fourth TakeOver event and took place on Saturday, February 11, 2015, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.